arkency/posts/posts/2017-08-27-testing-deprecations-warnings-with-rspec.md

 newsletter: :skip
 ---

-Recently at Arkency we've been doing quite a lot of work around the RailsEventStore ecosystem.
+Recently at Arkency we've been doing quite a lot of work around the [RailsEventStore](https://railseventstore.org) ecosystem.
+We see RailsEventStore as the way to help Rails teams start doing DDD without needing to build the infrastructure for CQRS/ES.

 The growing number of teams which use RES + a growing number of contributors made us do some cleaning.

 One of the small changes which was introduced was a very simple refactoring.
 It would be simple if not the fact, that this was changing the public API, so it requires a proper handling with a deprecation warning.